allebone/help.omni.af.mil/docs/PEX/Training.md

 4. Under Setup > Course Builder > select Course > open each BOI Details and assign the correct Phase, if the BOI is the last in that Phase designate it as End of Phase in the BOI 5.
 Create Phase Requirements under Overview:

-A. Quantity: Calculated vs. Required fields
+    1. Quantity: Calculated vs. Required fields

-o Calculated field is the total number of times that a particular task is expected to be completed according to the Number Required for that one task across all BOIs in the course.
+        * Calculated field is the total number of times that a particular task is expected to be completed according to the Number Required for that one task across all BOIs in the course.
 Example: If there are 3 BOIs in the phase, and all 3 include the Task “Night Landing” with a Required number of 1 each time, then the Quantity > Calculated field will show 3.

-o Required field is the total number of times a student is required to complete that task during that entire phase.
+        * Required field is the total number of times a student is required to complete that task during that entire phase.

-B.  Grade: Calculated vs. Required Fields \(Parallel requirements and definitions as for the Quantity fields\)
+    2. Grade: Calculated vs. Required Fields \(Parallel requirements and definitions as for the Quantity fields\)

-o Calculated field is the highest required Min Grade that a particular task is set for across all BOIs in the phase.
+        * Calculated field is the highest required Min Grade that a particular task is set for across all BOIs in the phase.

-o Required field is the Min Grade that a student is required to achieve by the End of Phase \(the last BOI in that phase\).
+        * Required field is the Min Grade that a student is required to achieve by the End of Phase \(the last BOI in that phase\).

 6. Activate Course

 Create a Course

-245

-Training
+ {here now}
 A Course is a sequence of individual training events.
 These training events are grouped into Blocks of Instruction \(BOIs\).
 The BOIs contain individual training tasks.
 This topic explains how to create the course properties, after which you build the course itself, with BOIs and tasks.

 NOTE: Before building a course, contact the PEX Help Desk.
 Often, we can build the course for you.